 Join a guided tour of the permanent collection, on Saturdays and Sundays at 3 pm.

 James Alan Davie was born on September 28, 1920, in Grangemouth, Scotland.
-From 1937 to 1940, he studied at the Edinburgh College of Art, and began to develop an interest in jazz music.
-He spent the war years in the Royal Artillery, but all the while concentrated on poetry and in 1945 spent part of his leave in London, where he was introduced to the artist Paul Klee and the work of Pablo Picasso.
+From 1937 to 1940 he studied at the Edinburgh College of Art, and began to develop an interest in jazz music.
+During World War II, he was enrolled in the Royal Artillery, and developed an interest in poetry.
+In 1945 Davie spent part of his leave in London, where he was introduced to artist Paul Klee and the work of Pablo Picasso.
 When he was discharged from the army in 1946, he returned to Edinburgh and had his first solo exhibition at Grant’s Bookshop.
-In 1948, after a brief period working as a saxophonist in a jazz orchestra, he travelled to London, Paris, Switzerland, and Italy, during which time he exhibited in Florence and Venice.
-It was there that he first met Peggy Guggenheim.
-The following year, Davie visited the south of France and Spain, and in 1950 the first of his many solo exhibitions took place at the Gimpel Fils Gallery, London.
-During this time he also met Herbert Read and Roland Penrose.
+In 1948, after a brief period working as a saxophonist in a jazz orchestra, he travelled to London, Paris, Switzerland, and Italy, and exhibited in Florence and Venice, where he met Peggy Guggenheim.
+The following year, Davie visited the south of France and Spain, and in 1950 the first of many solo exhibitions took place at the Gimpel Fils Gallery, London.
+During this time he also met Roland Penrose and Herbert Read.

-During the 1990s, Davie was the subject of many retrospectives, among them a 2000 exhibition at the Scottish National Gallery of Modern Art and a survey held the following year at the Cobra Museum for Modern Art in the Netherlands.
-Since 2003 the artist has been living and working in Hertfordshire and Cornwall.
-Most recently, in 2003-2004, the Tate St. Ives, Cornwall, organized a retrospective of his work.
-The artist died on April 5, 2014.
+From the 1990s onwards, Davie was the subject of many retrospectives, among them an exhibition at the Scottish National Gallery of Modern Art in 2000 and one at the Cobra Museum for Modern Art in the Netherlands in 2002.
+In 2003 Davie started living and working in Hertfordshire and Cornwall. in 2002–2004 the Tate St. Ives, Cornwall, held yet another retrospective of his work.
+Davie died on April 5, 2014.